 The College establishes eligibility criteria for registration and the practice of occupational therapy in the province.
 View the COTO registration requirements and processes.

 Applicants for registration must have a Bachelor of Science degree or Master of Science in Occupational Therapy obtained in Ontario or an academic qualification considered equivalent by the College's Registration Committee, and have successfully completed 1000 hours of fieldwork or clinical practicum as part of the education program.

 Applicants must have 600 hours of occupational therapy practice within the last 3 years; or have successfully completed a College approved Refresher Program within the last 18 months; or have graduation from an occupational therapy program within the last 18 months.

 National Certification Exam

 One component of the COTO registration requirements is the successful completion of a certification exam.
 This exam is currently administered by the Canadian Association of Occupational Therapists (CAOT) and is administered twice annually in July and November.
 Contact the CAOT

 for information regarding the examination registration process and upcoming dates.
 In the event that it is not possible to write or successfully complete the exam in advance of seeking employment in Ontario, COTO does make provision for a Provisional Practising Certificate which enables individuals to seek employment but restricts practice to employment situations that can provide for supervision from a registered occupational therapist.
 Provisional registrants are required to write the next available exam following their registration.

 Professional Liability Insurance

-Further requirement of College registration is that applicants carry a liability insurance policy that meets College requirements and include Sexual Abuse and Counselling Fund Endorsement.
+A further requirement of College registration is that applicants carry a professional liability insurance policy that meets College requirements and includes a Sexual Abuse and Counselling Fund Endorsement.
 The Ontario Society of Occupational Therapists provides a comprehensive professional liability insurance program